mosip/mosip-infra/deployment/sandbox-v2/helm/charts/regproc/README.md

 TODO: ABIS middleware probes have been disabled, not working.

-* Biometric dedupe has a stage as well as a service.
+* Services and stages.
+Not all stages have service front end.
+Biometric dedupe and print has a stage as well as a service.

 Add notes:
 * Hazelcast: all stages should have component for hazelcast discovery
 * Stage logs should show all the stages connected (a number is shown)
 * Sequence of order in which stages are brought up does not matter.

 * Services and stages.
-Not all stages have service front end.
+Not all stages have kubenetes front end service.
 Stages that are also being used as service also:
 1. Packet receiver stage
 1. Manual verification stage
 1. Secure zone notification stage

+* Biometric dedupe and print has a stage as well as a service.